Monsters Crash the Pajama Party: Plot

 Later that night, a group of college students enter the mansion.
 The young women in the group intend to spend the night there as a part of their initiation into a sorority.
 Their boyfriends help them get situated before heading back to town.
 In the basement of the mansion, the Mad Doctor prepares to conduct experiments on the girls, alongside his companion Draculina and his gorilla assistant.

 The Mad Doctor sends his gorilla assistant to abduct one of the girls, and after laying her on an operating table, activates a machine that transforms her into a gorilla.
 Elsewhere in the house, the other girls split up to search for her.

-Meanwhile, the girls' boyfriends plan on returning to the mansion to scare them by wearing monster masks, but are delayed by a flat tire on their car.
+Meanwhile, the girls' boyfriends plan on returning to the mansion to scare them by wearing monster masks.
+The boys are delayed by a flat tire on their car.
 Beneath the mansion, the Mad Doctor is briefly knocked unconscious, and his gorilla assistant reverts the captured girl-turned-gorilla back to her human form.

 By the time the boys return to the house, the Mad Doctor's gorilla and a hunchbacked assistant named Igor have kidnapped the remainder of the girls and chained them to one of the walls of the basement.
 The boys rescue the girls from the Mad Doctor, fighting off his henchmen (one of whom is a werewolf) and evading a large laser weapon fired by the Mad Doctor.
 As they escape the mansion, one of the boys encounters Williams and Hudson, who were alerted to the commotion by a telephone call from an elderly woman named Miss Petrie.

 Having failed to re-capture any of the female students, the Mad Doctor orders his henchmen to use his laser weapon to blast an opening through the screen of the theater, and to venture out into the audience to find another girl for him to use in his experiments.
 At this point in the film, during its original theatrical run, costumed actors would abduct a planted "victim" from the audience before appearing to return into the screen to deliver her to the Mad Doctor.